 Rebekah Craft has been appointed the Chair of the MetroNet Directors Committee for FY2022-23.
 The Committee met at BTPL on June 1 to discuss staffing, pay and benefits, and potential changes to the OverDrive lending library.
 Staff on the MetroNet Electronic Services Committee are proposing that MetroNet join the Reciprocal Lending Agreement and begin sharing electronic resources with other libraries in Michigan.
-This program would be a digital equivalent to the MeLCat interlibrary loan program that we participate in with other Michigan libraries.
+This program would be a digital equivalent to the MeLCat interlibrary loan.